Even the best jobs can lead to frustrations and even a burnout.

 A: Ensure you have communicated your trip to your manager and colleagues so there is coverage while you are away.
 Turn on the Out of Office.
 Also touch base with your closest friends and extended family, so they know you will be unreachable for a short period of time.
 If social media is a significant part of your life, consider sending an update to your subscribers, followers, and friends.
 Perhaps you might inspire them to take mini break.

 Q: What do you recommend I bring on the Voyage?

 A: Beyond the usual clothing, toiletries and a map (the old school ones), consider every item you bring thoughtfully.
 Will it enhance understanding of yourself?
 For example, a notebook for your ah-ha moments could be valuable.

 Q: How will you know if I was actually on an internet / SMS cleanse?

 A: There's no way for us to know.
 We trust you and your overarching goal on being on this Voyage.

 Q: Can I call my friends/family during the trip?

-A: Absolutely, do let them know you are safe.
+A: Absolutely, do let them know you are safe and doing well.